dlang/DIPs/Template.md

 Detailed technical description of the new semantics.
-Language grammar changes (per https://dlang.org/spec/grammar.html) needed to support the new syntax (or change) must be mentioned.
+Language grammar changes (per https://dlang.org/spec/grammar.html) needed to support the new syntax (or change) must be listed.
 Examples demonstrating the new semantics will strengthen the proposal and should be considered mandatory.

 ## Breaking Changes and Deprecations